forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-jekyll.md

 That's why we've created an [open-source template](https://github.com/forestryio-templates/serverless-atomic-algolia) for creating a Serverless [Webtask Function](https://webtask.io/) that can automatically update your Algolia index each time your site is updated using web hooks.

+{{% tip "What is serverless?" %}}
+With Serverless, you can set up functions that run in the cloud and don't require a backend server with PHP, Node, etc. These functions can perform little jobs for you (like updating your Algolia index) and are perfect in conjunction with static sites.
+If you're new to Serverless, check out [this article](https://auth0.com/blog/what-is-serverless/) by Auth0.
+{{% /tip %}}

 ### Setting Up

 To get started, clone the [template repository](https://github.com/forestryio-templates/serverless-atomic-algolia) to your local machine by running: